header3

 Coastal

-Storm impact/recovery of the coastal system: Storm-induced coastal morphology and sedimentology changes are monitored and analyzed across Palm Beach County and other Florida coasts (including barrier islands, beaches, dunes, and the nearshore).
+Storm impact/recovery of the coastal system: Storm-induced coastal morphology and sedimentology changes along Florida coasts (including barrier islands, beaches, dunes, and the nearshore) are evaluated using a multi-method approach.
 Field efforts to quantify coastal morphology change are an important component of all research conducted in the Coastal Studies Lab, especially those associated with storm impact and recovery following cold fronts and tropical storms/hurricanes.
+Depending on the research objective, our analyses can also include remote sensing approaches and/or sediment cores to analyze coastal change.

 Funded by: Geological Society of America (2023-2024); Nearshore Extreme Events Reconnaissance (NEER), 2022; Office of Undergraduate Research and Inquiry (OURI) Summer Undergraduate Research Fund (SURF), 2016; FAU OURI Undergraduate Research Grant, 2017.
 Photo credit: A. Dolce (FAU Public Affairs)